grevian/palworld-ondemand/README.md

 Scroll back up and click `Add container`.
 Use defaults except for these specifics:

-- Container name: `minecraft-server`
+- Container name: `palworld-server`
 - Image:
-  - For Java edition: `itzg/minecraft-server`
+  - For Java edition: `itzg/palworld-server`
-  - For Bedrock edition: `itzg/minecraft-bedrock-server`
+  - For Bedrock edition: `itzg/palworld-bedrock-server`
 - Port Mappings:
   - For Java edition: `25565 TCP`
   - For Bedrock edition: `19132 UDP`